JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XIX.

 75\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 76\.
 'Vistauru, the son of Naotara [^352], worshipped <span id="p72">[<sup><small>p.
 72</small></sup>]</span> her by the brink of the river Vîtanghuhaiti [^353], with well-spoken words, speaking thus: